 While mud is pretty common on trails, there were some downed trees on the trails, so I’m not sure how often this trail is maintained.

-Visit the Schenectady County website for info and trail maps.
+Check out this website for info and trail maps.